phalcon/documentation/docs/tutorial-vokuro.md

         $validator = new Validation();

         $validator->add(
             'email',
             new Uniqueness(
                 [
-                    "message" => "The email is already registered", ]
+                    'message' => 'The email is already registered', ]
             )
         );